-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 It’s never a defense’s desire to let an opponent score.

-But maybe Washington should have made an exception on Sunday morning.
+But maybe Washington should have made an exception Sunday morning.

-Trailing 19-17 with 44 seconds left, Cal running back Christopher Brown Jr. took a hand off at UW’s 3-yard line.
+Trailing 19-17 with 44 seconds left, California running back Christopher Brown Jr. took a handoff at UW’s 3-yard line.
 Senior linebacker Kyler Manu shed a block and bolted across the line, taking out the 230-pound tailback’s legs for no gain.

 But should he have?

-Of course, everyone knows now that Cal kicker Greg Thomas ultimately nailed the go-ahead 17-yard field goal, and — thanks, in part, to some questionable clock decisions by Husky head coach Chris Petersen — UW got the ball back with zero timeouts and eight seconds left.
-Two plays later, the game was over and Washington’s 15-game home winning streak was washed away in the rain.
+Of course, everyone knows now Cal kicker Greg Thomas ultimately nailed the go-ahead 17-yard field goal, and — thanks, in part, to some questionable clock decisions by Huskies coach Chris Petersen — UW got the ball back with zero timeouts and eight seconds left.
+Two plays later, the game was over and Washington’s 15-game home winning streak was washed away in the rain in a 20-19 loss.

 But what if Washington had let Brown score?
 What if the Husky offense had taken over with three timeouts, 38 seconds left and 75 yards to travel?